iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 * Fix - Fix the view shortcodes to display the view titles, thanks to templodoser for the first report [109931]
 * Fix - Modified the REST API root url for `/all` to query for all events belonging to a series [94326]
 * Fix - Fix the Mini Calendar and Events Lists widgets styles in the customizer when previewed for the first time [111479]
-* Fix - Not being able to disable Generate JSON-LD data for the Advanded Event List Widget, thanks Craig for the report of this  [105174]
+* Fix - Not being able to disable Generate JSON-LD data for the Advanced Event List Widget, thanks Craig for the report of this  [105174]
 * Fix - Yearly exclusions description along with the different date option, thanks for the report Thomas [77501]
 * Tweak - Utilize future event display on the Countdown Widget to go to the next event once the current event starts  [70769]
 * Tweak - Namespace javascript debug function to prevent conflicts causing a function found, thanks to Tom-Mulvey for the fix [110462]